Dates and Deadlines

 - Save the record

 Assigning rooms for classes is a huge task.
-The room scheduling process begins after hours on the error-free deadline date.
+The space assignment process begins after hours on the error-free deadline date.
 Any classes that are not complete and error free will not be assigned a room.

-Room scheduling has asked everyone to also pay particular attention to the assigning building and rooms section of the guidelines and information document.
+We ask that you pay particular attention to the assigning building and rooms section of the Guidelines and Information document.
 Only those who have scheduling authority over particular rooms are to enter a building and room number for sections.
 Otherwise, leave these sections blank or remove the existing room while doing your build.

 If the class does not need a space or you will be using an internal space, enter NA under building, and NO_ROOM under room.
 This process is critical to have completed before the class build deadline.
 With the current space crisis, it is imperative that the space booking office is only assigning spaces to classes that need a location.
-For departments/colleges booking CLRC in the Health Sciences Building to place “HLTH” for the building and “2200” for the room.
+For departments/colleges booking CLRC in the Health Sciences Building, place “HLTH” for the building and “2200” for the room.
 In both of these situations because the rooms share the space at the same time/date potentially, it is important to ALWAYS place “O” for override, otherwise you will receive a conflict error.
 If you receive a conflict error on any other spaces that you are trying to assign, contact the space booking office as that space may already be assigned to another class.

 Email firstname.lastname@example.org with general or configuration questions related to the class build.